 There is an ever-increasing demand in the biomedical community for storing more data as well as for the transfer, management and longer-term preservation of this data.
 These increasing data may be single large files (e.g., >1GB) or a large number of small files.
 A survey carried out earlier in the CompBioMed project revealed that data storage and handling will increase to hundreds of terabytes for some community members.
 The expectation is that the total size of the data to be stored and managed will exceed 2 petabytes within CompBioMed.
 This deliverable highlights the work carried out to satisfy these requirements by the provision of object storage with a capacity of over 2.5 petabytes (PB).
 Testing done on this object storage shows that it performs well for transferring and managing both large numbers of small files (< 4Mb) as well as for single large files (e.g., 4GB files).
-The PolNet application was adapted to use this object storage and shows one of the many ways that biomedical applications could use the large reliable storage capacities provided by object storage systems.
+The PolNet application was adapted to use this object storage capacities provided by object storage systems.